readthedocs/readthedocs.org/docs/supported-tools.rst

 ---------------------

 Our policy defines how long a given tool or dependency is considered supported.
-After it reaches its end of support date, your builds may start failing and you will need to upgrade in order to receive support.
+Read the Docs will contact all users when an end of support date is close, after that date your builds may start failing and you will need to upgrade in order to receive support.
 For :doc:`/commercial/index` we provide an extended support of six months after the official end of support date.

+This is how we choose an end of support date:

 - For tools that define an :term:`EOL <End Of Life>` date, we try to follow that date for our policy.
 - For tools that release their versions incrementally without an EOL date,